brbaay/Brooks_Capstone/README.md

 # Brooks_Capstone
-This code takes tab deliminated BED files from promoter region coverage data and creates a file for each promoter defined by its:
+This code takes tab deliminated txt files from promoter region coverage data and creates a file for each promoter defined by its:

 - Number (in the order that it was found in the BED file)